Bamboooz/os.py/dev/docs/main/_Functions.md

  * #### Battery information
     - battery percentage
-    - is device plugged in (returns null if pc cause it is always connected, only works on laptops)
+    - is device plugged in
-    - estimated battery time left
+    - estimated battery time left (returns null if device is charging)

 These are current [os.py](https://github.com/Bamboooz/os.py) functions, but they will be expanded in the future.
 Don't see something you'd like to have?
 Try and implement it!